Thiebosh/M1_dev_sec/README.md

 - ...

 ### Model and preview
-In order to have an idea of what we wanted to have as an application we did
+In order to have an idea of what we wanted to have as an application we did a model:
 ![Model](model.png)